 If you’re looking for a dairy free blueberry muffins recipe, you’ll love what I have for you today!

 I do not follow a gluten free diet, but for some reason, I always have gluten free flours on hand that I like to experiment with.
 Much of this is probably thanks to the PR brands sending me goodies.
-And google tells me that lots of people are searching for gluten free muffins, so I got to work with experimenting.

 For those with a true dairy allergy or intolerance (or who follow a vegan lifestyle), I feel you.
 You want to be able to enjoy many of the same foods and fortunately with all of the products available today, I feel like that’s pretty easy to do.